- Hi! I am Paramnoor Singh, a Chartered Accountant and the Managing Partner of R. Arora & Associates, a legacy firm set up by my father in 1984.

 I have always had to work harder and longer than my peers during school & college.
 I have always felt that my discipline is what has gotten me where I am.

-Growing up, every young boy wants to follow in his father’s footsteps and so did I.
+Growing up, every young boy wanted to follow in his father’s footsteps and so did I.

-As I grew older, I held on to the intention of becoming a CA, and finally picked myself up in class X and scored 91% in CBSE exams.
+As I grew older, I held on to the intention of becoming a CA, and finally picked myself up in 10th grade and scored 91% in CBSE exams.

 I naturally chose the Commerce stream after tenth grade.